UN appoints veteran Indian officer to lead its mission in Yemen | Devdiscourse

-UN Secretary-General Antonio Guterres on Thursday appointed a veteran Indian Army official as the head of the world body's observer mission in Yemen's port city of Hodeidah.
-Lieutenant General (retired) Abhijit Guha has been appointed as the Chair of the Redeployment Coordination Committee (RCC) and head of the UNMHA.
+Veteran Indian Army officer Lieutenant General (retired) Abhijit Guha has been appointed by the UN chief as the head of the world body's observer mission in the strife-torn Yemen's port city of Hodeidah.
+Guha was appointed on Thursday by UN Secretary-General Antonio Guterres as the Chair of the Redeployment Coordination Committee (RCC) and head of the United Nations Mission to support the Hodeidah Agreement (UNMHA).

-He will succeeds Lieutenant General Michael Lollesgaard, who served as RCC Chair and head of UNMHA from January 31 to July 31, the Secretary General's spokesman said in a statement.
-The Indian Army official is tasked with leading the UN oversight of a ceasefire agreement in Hodeidah.
-The truce went into effect in December after peace talks in Sweden between the Yemen's government and the Iran-backed Houthi rebels, who have been fighting each other since 2015.
+He will succeed Lieutenant General Michael Lollesgaard, who served as RCC Chair and head of the UNMHA from January 31 to July 31, the Secretary General's spokesman said in a statement.
+The Indian Army officer is tasked with leading the UN oversight of a ceasefire agreement in Hodeidah.
+The truce went into effect in December after peace talks in Sweden between Yemen's government and the Iran-backed Houthi rebels, who have been fighting each other since 2015.

 Guha brings to this position 39 years of national and international military experience.
 He served from 2009-2013 as the Deputy Military Adviser and the Military Adviser within the Office of Military Affairs of the United Nations Department of Peacekeeping Operations, while also establishing the Office of Peacekeeping and Strategic Partnerships in 2013, the statement said.
 He has also previously served as a Military Observer as part of the United Nations Transitional Authority in Cambodia during 1992-3.